 - Using genomic technology to yield better crops and livestock

 - Non-invasive prenatal testing

 - Solving crimes using forensic analysis of DNA, and

 - DNA testing from the comfort of your own home!

-At GTL Australia, every day is DNA Day!
+At GTL, every day is DNA Day!
 Offering one of the largest ranges of DNA test in Australasia, we pride ourselves in providing accurate, reliable and efficient DNA testing, and handle every client with professionalism and confidentiality.

 Our most requested genetic tests are the Prenatal Peace and the NATA Accredited DNA Paternity tests.

 There’s a world of unknowns for expectant parents, but the Prenatal Peace test can help to alleviate some of the worries that center around genetic conditions and chromosomal abnormalities.
 This screening test can detect conditions such as Down Syndrome, and Prader Willi Syndrome, is non-invasive and provides results within 10-14 working days.